 Host an event:

 If you would like to host an event, tell us about it so we can share it on this webpage and spread the word!
 Simply email us at firstname.lastname@example.org with your event name, style, location, date and time, whether it's open to the public, and if attendees need to register provide a link or contact details.
 We will share your event online.

 Get staff involved - write and talk about it:

 Get people talking and send an email to all staff at the beginning of Privacy Awareness Month explaining the aims of the month and reminding people of their privacy responsibilities in the workplace.
 Get your CEO/Secretary or agency head send out this email as a way of showing your organisation's overall commitment to good privacy practice.

 How about publishing an article about privacy on your intranet.
 What are the privacy challenges that the organisation and staff face?
 How can these challenges be met?
 Consider also publishing the article in your organisation's newsletter or on the website.
 How does your organisation effectively address privacy challenges?
-Download a suggested news copy or put our Privacy and You: Online Checklist on your organisation’s intranet today!
+Put our Privacy and You: Online Checklist on your organisation’s intranet today!

 Design posters for the event and consider adding your details to advertise your role as your organisation's privacy contact officer.
 Prepare a log-in screen for all of your organisation's computers that contains messages reminding staff of the importance of privacy.
 Or why not display one, or all, of the Office of the NSW Privacy Commissioners IPC posters around your office and provide privacy materials in your office breakout areas.
 Click here to see what resources are available for you to use.

 Prepare a log-in/screensaver/pop-up, for your organisation's computers containing messages reminding staff of the importance of protecting your personal information, put some privacy taglines in staff email signatures reminding staff and stakeholders you value privacy or use the IPC suggested version on the resources page.